2 DataFrames

 2.3.3.3 Three-Valued Logic

-One difference between bool and boolean is that boolean uses three-valued logic (specifically, Kleene logic for combining conditions that could include NaN.
+One difference between bool and boolean is that boolean uses three-valued logic (specifically, Kleene logic) for combining conditions that could include NaN.
 It’s three-valued because the result could be True, False, or NaN.
 Conceptually, you replace the NaN values withe first True and then False.
 If the result is the same either way, then that’s the result.
-If it is not the same, then the result is NaN.
+If the result is not the same, then the result is NaN.
 For example:

 acs['black'] | acs['has_income']